What is js13kGames?

 Js13kGames is dedicated to providing a harassment-free competition experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of competition participants in any form.
 Competition participants violating these rules may be sanctioned or expelled from the competition at the discretion of the competition organizers.
 TL;DR: Be excellent to each other.

-By entering your email address and sending a game through the submit form you agree to receive email communication about important events of the competition like announcing the winners, but also curated content from the partners about their tools, services, or job offers.
+By entering your email address and sending a game through the submit form you agree to receive email communication about important events of the competition like announcing the winners or sending out the digital prizes, but also curated content from the partners about their tools, services, or job offers.
 I will never share your email with anyone though.

 Frequently Asked Questions